Ceemisawlar/Lita_Capstone_Project/README.md

 ### Tools Used
 - Microsoft Excel for data cleaning,Analysis and Visualisation
 - SQL - Structured query Language for querying data for building of Portfolio in Github
-- Power Bi - For Dashboard and Visualization
+- Power Bi - For Data cleaning and Visualization

 ### STATISTICAL ANALYSIS ON THE DATA